niteshsaxena03/Edviron-Backend/README.md

 # School Payment Portal - Backend

+> **Note for First-Time Users**: Due to the free tier hosting on Render, the server may take up to 5 minutes to respond on the first request.
+This is a normal behavior as the server needs to "wake up" from sleep mode.
+Subsequent requests will be much faster.
+Thank you for your patience!

 The backend API for the School Payment Portal application, built with Node.js, Express, and MongoDB.

 ## Features